dpgaspar/Flask-AppBuilder/docs/_build/html/_sources/quickcharts.txt

         search_columns = ['name','group']
         datamodel = SQLAModel(Contact)
         chart_title = 'Grouped contacts'
-        label_columns = ContactGeneralView.label_columns
+        label_columns = ContactModelView.label_columns
         group_by_columns = ['group']

 Notice that:

 :label_columns: Are the labels that will be displayed instead of the model's columns name.
-In this case they are the same labels from ContactGeneralView.
+In this case they are the same labels from ContactModelView.
 :group_by_columns: Is a list of columns that you want to group.

 this will produce a Pie chart, with the percentage of contacts by group.